But with the right strategic focus and insight, your firm can stem the tide, raise your visibility and lock down new business.

 8. Share Your Hero Moments – Yolanda Cartusciello

-“Tell the ‘hero stories’ about the success that sharing has brought to the firm,” she says.
+“Tell the ‘hero stories’ about the success that sharing has brought to the firm,” she advised.
 “Demonstrate that it has brought more money, work, and prestige to the firm.
 That may motivate partners, as well.”

 9. Actively Seek Client Feedback – Joshua Lenon

 “Begin soliciting feedback formally from clients,” he suggested.
 “Firms that listen to client feedback have a 30 percent higher client retention rate.”

 And considering the fact that improving your retention rate by just 5 percent has been known to increase profits by 25 to 95 percent, listening and acting on client feedback isn’t something law firms can ignore.

 Today’s legal market is undergoing a significant shift.
 If you’re in the process of creating your firm’s marketing plan, consider asking for client feedback, demonstrating case studies and encouraging collaboration.
 Request a demo from Introhive for a peek under the hood of CRM data automation.